mjmassicotte/Latin-101/hw5.md

   Althaea fratres interfecti sunt. ✅

 A large number of his sisters, the beautiful Deianira.
-Is numeri filiae, Deianira formosa. ❌
+Is numeri filiae, Deianira formosa. ❌ EIUS SORORES, DEIANIRA FORMOSAE.
     General rule: noun first then adjective.

 She was the daughter of Dexamenus,  the daughter of Oineus.